Observability

 Health checks

-Returns 200 OK when the worker is healthy.
-Use this for liveness and
+GET /readyz | Readiness: returns 200 OK when the worker is connected and polling |

-Change the address with --health-listen-address (default 0.0.0.0:3000).
+Change the listen address with --health-listen-address (default 0.0.0.0:3000).

 Kubernetes